enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :opacity: The overall opacity of the vtk object.

-        :colormap: type of colormap to use.

-        :vmin: vmin is used to scale the colormap
-               If None, the min of the data will be used
+        :name: the name of the vtk object created.

         :color: the color of the vtk object.
 Overides the colormap, if any, when specified.

+        :colormap: type of colormap to use.

         :contours: Integer/list specifying number/list of
                    contours.
 Specifying 0 shows no contours.